coreos/tectonic-rpms/rpm/tectonic-worker/INSTALL.md

 ## Configuring

-At runtime, users will need to take two configuration steps:
+At runtime, users will need to take a minimal number of configuration steps:

   - Make relevant changes to `/etc/sysconfig/tectonic-worker`
   - Copy the cluster "Kubeconfig" file to the path `/etc/kubernetes/kubeconfig`

-Both the settings for `tectonic-worker` as well as file `kubeconfig` can be found in the assets created by the [tectonic installer][1].
-The file `kubeconfig` is located in the sub-path `generated/auth/kubeconfig` while the DNS settings will be located in the file `terraform.tfvars` under the key name `.tectonic_kube_dns_service_ip`.
-As a convenience, users with [JQ][2] installed can extract this value with the command:
+  - Enable and start the service

+In some situations users may also need to configure Firewalld.

+### Copy the `kubeconfig` file from the Tectonic Installer to the host

+The [Tectonic installer][2] generates a `kubeconfig` file which is used by all Tectonic workers to authenticate to the API server.
+As this file is identical on all hosts, it can be retrieved from an existing worker, a node in the control plane, or from the assets bundle created by the installer.

+To use the `kubeconfig` from the assets bundle, extract the bundle to disk and then change to the root directory of the extracted bundle.
+The file will be located at the path `generated/auth/kubeconfig`.
+Copy the file to the worker and place it in the path `/etc/kubernetes/kubeconfig`.

+### Configure the DNS service address

+As a part of the Tectonic system a cluster wide DNS service will be deployed.
+To allow the kubelet to discover the location of other pods and services we will need to inform the system of the DNS service address.

+The DNS service address can be manually extracted from the file `terraform.tfvars` located in the installer assets directory.
+It is located under the key `tectonic_kube_dns_service_ip`.

+As the file `terraform.tfvars` is intended for machine consumption is often easier to retrieve this value using the utility [jq][3].
+If available, this can be done with the command:

 ```
-$ jq '.tectonic_kube_dns_service_ip' terraform.tfvars
+$ jq .tectonic_kube_dns_service_ip terraform.tfvars
 ```

+Once this value has been retrieved it will be placed in the user managed file `/etc/sysconfig/tectonic-worker` on the host in the field `KUBERNETES_DNS_SERVICE_IP=`.

+### Configure Firewalld

-The default CNI installation for Tectonic utilizes VXLAN for it's communications with [flannel][3].
+The default CNI installation for Tectonic utilizes VXLAN for it's communications with [flannel][4].
 As such, it will need communications between hosts on UDP port 4789.
 The Kubernetes API will also communicate with hosts on TCP port 10250.
 To simplify the configuration of these options either allow all communications between cluster members, place the relevant ethernet interfaces